CityOfZion/neo3-boa/README.md

 In the real world, simply coding a smart contract is not enough.
 Developers need to debug, deploy and invoke it.
 Therefore, it’s important for this tool to be part of a bigger Python framework.
 To help the developers and avoid a bad user experience, we need to use logs and inform errors with details.

 ##### Testing against Neo VM
 We need to ensure that the code works as expected, and the only way to do that is to run our tests against the official Neo 3 VM.
-Neo repository already contains a class called TestEngine that is capable of running tests using C# smart-contracts.
-It will be adjusted to support compiled smart-contracts.
+Neo organization already has a [Neo Test Runner](https://github.com/ngdenterprise/neo-test#neo-test-runner) available to C# dApp developers.
+A [NeoTestRunner](boa3_test/test_drive/testrunner/neo_test_runner.py) class was implemented in this project to facilitate testing compiled smart-contracts with Python.

 ##### Maintenance
 Create a product that is easy to maintain and upgrade.
 Use Unit tests, typed and documented code to ensure its maintainability.